Document revision history

 export KEEPINTVL=60

-Then add the following alias for oper (and prog):
+Then add the following alias for oper (and analogously for prog):

 alias fs='LD_PRELOAD=libkeepalive.so fs'